-2.1 The building is a two-storey house situated on a level site in a low wind zone in terms of NZS 3604: 1999 "Timber framed buildings".
-The external walls of the house are of conventional light timber frame construction built on concrete block foundation walls.
-The ground floor external walls are faced with a brick veneer, and the upper walls are sheathed with monolithic cladding.
-The house is of a fairly simple shape, but with some complex features, with the steeply pitched roofs having hip, valley, and wall to roof junctions.
-Apart from a small area adjacent to the sitting room where there is a maximum 800mm projection, the eaves have no projections.
-The first floor also oversails the lower floor over the entrance, and this projection is supported on brick-veneered columns.
+2.1 The building work consists of extensive additions to an existing house ("the house"), situated on a level site in a medium wind zone in terms of NZS 3604: 1999 "Timber framed buildings".
+The resultant house is two-storeys high, and the external walls are of conventional light timber frame construction built on new concrete block foundation walls, or new or existing timber-framed floors.
+Apart from some panels of Cedar rusticated weatherboards, both the new and existing external walls are sheathed with monolithic cladding.
+The house is of a fairly simple shape, but with some complex features, with the pitched roofs having hip, valley, and wall to roof junctions.
+The eaves have projections ranging from 250mm to 530mm wide and the verges, apart from that to the elevation described on the plans as elevation 4, have 300mm wide projections.
+A timber balcony with a timber-framed balustrade is situated at the first floor level, and is constructed over a habitable area.
+A small timber deck and a flight of access steps are constructed at ground floor level.
+A monolithic-clad timber-framed chimney extends above the roofline.

-- 2.2 The specification calls for framing to be treated to NZMP 3640.
-However, I have not received written evidence as to the type of treatment, if any, that was applied to the framing timber used in the external walls. - 2.3 The upper timber-framed external walls of the house that are the subject of this determination are clad with a system that is shown on the plans to be a monolithic cladding.
+- 2.2 The owner has produced invoices indicating that H1 treated timber was used on the wall framing of the house.
+However, this does not provide evidence as to the type of treatment that was applied to the framing timber, which might prevent or delay decay. - 2.3 The majority of the new and existing timber-framed external walls of the house that are the subject of this determination are clad with a system that is shown on the plans to be a monolithic cladding.
 In this instance it incorporates 7.5mm thick Harditex sheets fixed through the building wrap directly to the framing timbers.
 A textured plaster is applied over the sheets.